- What is the history of Shenandoah?

 Most are solicited.
 We ask particular writers to give us brief reviews of specific books, and occasionally we ask a proven critic to write a retrospective of a writer’s work.
 We are not averse to publishing reviews from those other than our regulars, but we recommend reviewers send us a query and sample review first.

-No. We stop reading May 15, and manuscripts received between then and October 1 are returned unread.
+No. We stop reading in mid-May, and manuscripts received between then and late September are returned unread.
 We may also temporarily suspend consideration of particular genres for administrative reasons.
 When we do so, we return the submissions swiftly with information about resumption of standard practices.

 Over the half century of Shenandoah‘s existence, covers have come from a wide spectrum.
 In fact, in the 70’s and 80’s a dozen covers featured photographs by Sally Mann.
 Some recent cover artists we’ve discovered in magazines, others are local artists or people whose work we’ve seen in galleries.
 We have used three paintings by the late Mississippi artist Walter I. Anderson and four by Virginia resident William Dunlap.
 A few have come from art submitted through the mail.
 We seldom use non-representative images and rarely use black-and-white photos or drawings.